Keyboard shortcuts

 Type Inference

-Type inference processes top-level declared in top-down order, and the type of a top-level function must be completely inferred at its definition site.
-Specifically, if a top-level function uses overloaded arithmetic operators, the resolution of those overloads cannot be influenced by later uses of the function.
+Top-level declarations are processed in order, and each top-level function’s type must be completely resolved at its definition site.
+If a top-level function uses overloaded arithmetic operators, the choice of overload cannot be influenced by later use sites — either the operand types are determined locally (e.g. by annotation) or the default arithmetic resolution applies.

 Size Types